redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/ElFinderBundle/README.md

     app/console assetic:dump

 ## Using the object
-AlphaLemonElFinderBundle provides a ready to use controller to display the ElFinder:
+RedKiteLabsElFinderBundle provides a ready to use controller to display the ElFinder:

     http://[yoursite]/al_showElFinder